 Towards the middle of the cycle, a spike in luteinizing hormone (LH) causes the dominant follicle to rupture, releasing the egg.
 This LH peak is often used in ovulation tests to predict the best time to conceive.

 After ovulation, the ruptured follicle transforms into a corpus luteum, which produces progesterone.
 Progesterone prepares the uterus for the eventual implantation of the embryo.
-If th fertilization does not occur, the corpus luteum degenerates, progesterone production declines and a new menstrual cycle begins.
+If fertilization does not occur, the corpus luteum degenerates, progesterone production declines and a new menstrual cycle begins.

-The fertility around ovulation is relatively short.
+around ovulation is relatively short.
 Although the egg survives only 12 to 24 hours after release, sperm can remain viable in the female reproductive tract for up to five days.
 Thus, the fertile window is generally estimated at around six days per cycle: five days before ovulation and the day of ovulation itself.

 Many factors can influence ovulation, including hormonal imbalances such as polycystic ovary syndrome (PCOS), too much or too little body weight, excessive stress and certain illnesses and medical conditions.